pulp/oci_env/README.md

 - `compose.yaml`: This is a docker compse file that can define new services or modify the base `pulp` service.
 - `pulp_config.env`: Environment file that defines any settings that the profile needs to run.
+- `init.sh`: Script that gets run when the environment loads.
+Can be used to initialize data and set up tests.
+Must be a bash script.

 ### Example